penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionrelations.md

 ## afterTo

-Indicates that this session should be assigned in a later day to the sessions of the list.
-It is a strict condition.
+This indicates that this class unit must be allocated on a subsequent day to the class units in the list.
+This is a strict condition.

 `afterTo`